Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/6_Phylogenetics_SARS-CoV2.rst

 .. code-block:: bash

-    # Create symbolic links from the original location to your home folder
+    # Create symbolic links from the original location to your home folder (or a subfolder, after creating one)
+    cd
-    ln -s /cluster/home/ssunagaw/teaching/sars-cov2/protein.*.faa .
+    ln -s /nfs/course/551-0132-00L/6_Phylogenetics/homework/sars-cov2/protein.*.faa .
-    ln -s /cluster/home/ssunagaw/teaching/sars-cov2/cds.*.fna .
+    ln -s /nfs/course/551-0132-00L/6_Phylogenetics/homework/sars-cov2/cds.*.fna .
-    ln -s /cluster/home/ssunagaw/teaching/sars-cov2/genome.tsv .
+    ln -s /nfs/course/551-0132-00L/6_Phylogenetics/homework/sars-cov2/genome.tsv .

-    # Have a look what is linked to your home folder now (and from where)
+    # Have a look at what has been linked to your home folder now (and from where)
     ls -l

 The files protein.S.faa and protein.NSP12.faa contain amino acid sequences of the spike glycoprotein S and RNA-dependent RNA polymerase of SARS-CoV2.
 The files cds.S.fna and cds.NSP12.fna contain nucleotide sequences of these proteins.
 Remember: files ending in \*.faa and \*.fna are conventionally used to represent sequences in FASTA format.
 Lines starting with a ">" symbol contain information about the sequence, such as an identifier, which are followed by the actual sequences.